 (PHASE 1) The General Education Committee will meet to review the courses submitted for general education with their proposed student learning outcome and associated assessment plan.
 The reviews will be completed by the end of March 2013.

-(PHASE 2) Additional outcome assessment discovery committees will be formed to research and evaluate the various instruments (e.g., rubrics, standardized test) that would best assess the communication and global/ethics/diversity student learning outcomes of our graduating (exiting students).
+(PHASE 2) Additional outcome assessment discovery committees will be formed to research and evaluate the various instruments (e.g., rubrics, standardized test) that would best assess the quantitative and scientific reasoning and global/ethics/diversity student learning outcomes of our graduating (exiting students).

 (PHASE 1) The Assessment Committee will continue to work with departments and individual faculty members to craft appropriate assessment plans for their chosen SLO for each general education course.
 Please contact Dr. Donna LaLonde to make arrangements for these individual meetings.
 The revised general education course proposals will be submitted to the General Education Committee for review and approval.
 Once approved, courses will be included in the 2013-2014 University Catalog.
 Submission Deadline: 31 January 2013